 Opening a nonprofit brokerage account comes with many benefits, including giving your organization the ability to:

-• Accept and process stock donations.
+Accept and process stock donations.
 Donating stocks is highly appealing to donors since they receive additional tax benefits and can end up donating more to your nonprofit than they originally paid for the stock.
 However, you can’t accept these donations without a brokerage account.
-Opening one allows you to tap into this up-and-coming donation opportunity and give wealthy donors more ways to support your cause.
+Opening one allows you to tap into this up-and-coming donation opportunity and give your donors more ways to support your cause.

 Together, all of these factors can help your organization achieve greater financial sustainability long term.